-The Fund promotes ecological and/or social characteristics, as described in Article 8 of Regulation (EU) 2019/2088 (concerning sustainability-related disclosures in the financial services sector, which may be amended or supplemented from time to time).
+The Fund promotes ecological and/or social characteristics, as described in Article 8 of Regulation (EU) 2019/2088 (concerning sustainability-related disclosures in the financial services sector, which regulation may be amended or supplemented from time to time).

-The Fund applies Stewardship along with an ESG integration approach and exclusion criteria related to various activities.
+The Fund applies Stewardship as well as an ESG integration approach and exclusion criteria concerning various activities, with additional stricter restrictions on investments in companies involved in activities related to gambling, weapons, pornography, fur and specific types of leather, Arctic drilling, and shale oil and gas.
 Additional information can be found in the prospectus.

-The Fund primarily considers the principal adverse impacts (PAI's) on sustainability factors through Stewardship.
+The Fund considers the principal adverse impacts (PAIs) on sustainability factors mainly through Stewardship.
 Information regarding the principal adverse impacts on sustainability factors can be found in the prospectus.